College Center for Advising Services

 Electronic billing is the official method of billing.

 You and your family may pay online using UR ePAY.
 We accept electronic check payments, MasterCard, Discover, and American Express.
-Please note that you will be charged a non-refundable 2.75% convenience fee for any credit card payment.
+Please note that you will be charged a non-refundable 2.75% service fee for any credit card payment.
 There is no charge for electronic check payments.
 You may submit check payments by mail, if you prefer, or via wire transfer.
 All check payments must be in U.S. funds and drawn from a U.S. bank.
 Wire transfer instructions are found in Blackboard on the “My Accounts” tab.

 Please note: Payments made via an online bill payment service (other than UR ePAY) are converted to a paper check when submitted to the University.
 Please allow extra time for processing.